antonidag/myblog/content/en/posts/benchmark-for-each/index.md

 Want more details, make sure to view my github [project](https://github.com/antonidag/logic-app-for-each-benchmark)!

 ### Environment settings
-All the benchmarks will use the same resource set up:
+All the benchmarks will use the same resource setup:
 - WS1 App Service Plan.
 The scale out burst and minimum were set to 1 instances.
 - Logic Apps Standard, scale out setting was set to 1 Always Ready Instances.
 - Workflow mode was set to the `Stateful` mode, and the concurrency settings remained at default, meaning that Logic App will process several elements simultaneously.

 ## Result

 ### Time per element in seconds
 ![Time_per_element_in_seconds](time_per_element.svg)
 ### Difference compared to For Each action in seconds